ABuffEr/NVDAVersionDownloader/README.md

 ## Compatibility

-Tested on Windows 7 and 10, but probably compatible with XP, Vista and Windows 8/8.1.
+Tested on Windows 7, 10 and 11, but reasonably compatible with XP, Vista and Windows 8/8.1.

 ## Note